 As dairy herds have increased in size and developed specialized labor forces, mastitis treatment plans that include the use of on-farm culturing have been developed (Hess, et al., 2003).
 In general, upon diagnosis of a clinical case of mastitis, the cow is examined and assigned a severity score and a milk sample is obtained.
 Recording of standardized severity scores can help veterinarians better define the pattern of clinical mastitis on individual farms.
 One severity scoring system uses a 3-point scale that combines the appearance of milk with the progression to additional clinical signs (1 (mild mastitis) = abnormal milk only; 2 (moderate mastitis) = abnormal milk & abnormal udder; 3(severe) = systemic symptoms) (Pinzon-Sanchez et al., 2011).
 This system is practical, simply recorded and can be an important way to assess detection intensity.
-In most herds, the distribution of clinical mastitis by severity is approximately 40-50% mild cases, 40-50% moderate cases and 5-15% of the cases scored as severe (Oliveira et al, submitted).
+In most herds, the distribution of clinical mastitis by severity is approximately 40-50% mild cases, 40-50% moderate cases and 5-15% of the cases scored as severe (Oliveira et al, 2013).
 If the proportion of severe cases is excessive it is a signal that detection intensity and case definition should be investigated.
+If the case is scored as a grade 1 or 2 (mild to moderate mastitis), then the use of OFC program to direct treatment may be considered.
+In some selective treatment programs, no antibiotic treatment is given until results of the OFC are known (generally24 hours) (Figure 1)